*NEW DATE* Working with women and girls: experiences of vicarious trauma

 10.15—10.45 Research findings—Robin Robinson & Annie Crowley

-10.45—11.30 Panel discussion on identification and prevention of VT, with Carole Dearie (St. Mary’s Kenmure), Nina Vaswani (CYCJ), Fiona MacKinnon (Shine partnership) and other speakers tbc.
+10.45—11.30 Panel discussion on identification and prevention of VT, with Carole Dearie (St. Mary’s Kenmure), Fiona MacKinnon (Shine partnership), Emma Wilcox (Up-2-Us) and other speaker TBC

 11.45—12.15 Group discussion of practice & policy recommendations